IBM/monitor-ibm-cloud-pak-with-watson-openscale/README.md

 * Give your deployment space a unique name, optional description, then click `Create`.
 You will use this space later when you deploy a machine learning model.

+#### Add collaborator
-* Next, we will add a collaborator to the new deployment space, so that assets we deploy can be monitored in step 4.
+Next, we will add a collaborator to the new deployment space, so that assets we deploy can be monitored in step 4.

 * Click on your new deployment space.